 Focusing on the intersectionality of race and gender and how knowledge and theories are generated based on lived experiences across the African Diaspora.

 Maryse Condé, Assia Djebar, Léonora Miano and Marie NDiaye, among many others.

 Visual Representations of Women of Color in France

 How Black bodies are represented in theater and plays, films and documentaries as well as print and digital media.

 Ways in which Black womanhood is portrayed in comics across the French-speaking African diaspora, from the continent to the Caribbean to France.

 Ways in which afrofeminism and social justice have emerged in the French public space through social media interfaces such as Twitter.

 Ways in which Black French women take on blog spaces to tell stories, document their lived experiences and teach to a large audience.

 About my research….

-Funded by the University of Georgia, this project offers an innovative mixed methodology for studying women of color in France.
-Through analysis of historical archival documents, interviews of authors and actors to complement my literary sources, my project investigates the conceptual evolution of identity and belonging to a national identity since the colonial period.
+Funded by the University of Georgia and North Carolina State University, this project offers an innovative mixed methodology for studying women of color in France.
+Through analysis of historical archival documents, interviews of authors, actors and activists to complement my literary sources, my research investigates the conceptual evolution of identity and belonging to a national identity since the colonial period.
 It also engages with popular representations of women of color and their bodies in the media, and explores the relationship between race, gender and identity in modern day France.